 My personality has changed.
 And honestly I don’t like every facet of it.

-Mourning my energy levels
+Mourning my Energy Levels

 I feel like I am not getting much done.
 Of course I always compare to my former self.
-And apparently that was not very healthy.
+And obviously that was not very healthy.
 I also compare to a younger version of myself.
 But I would lie if I don’t sometimes wish I was more proactive.
 More productive.
 That I was more decisive.
 That I follow through on plans.

 I wish I had less migraines.
 I wish they wouldn’t so often hinder me.
 I wish I could endure stress better.
 Like I used to.
 But my body seems to remember.
 Or I am aware of the signs.